Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Methodology

 \section{Methodology}

-Fig.~\ref{fig1} overviews our cross-cohort graph-mediated distillation pipeline for transferring MRI-derived knowledge to fundus without paired subjects.
-Given disjoint cohorts, an MRI set $\mathcal{D}_B$ and a fundus set $\mathcal{D}_F$, we train an MRI teacher on $\mathcal{D}_B$ and extract patient embeddings.
-Using shared clinical biomarkers, we construct a $k$NN graph over MRI patients and smooth the embeddings to obtain denoised teacher priors (Sec.~\ref{sec:teacher_smoothing}).
-For each fundus patient in $\mathcal{D}_F$, we retrieve clinically nearest MRI patients and impute a patient-specific prior via weighted aggregation of the smoothed priors, using label-gating to encourage class-consistent transfer (Sec.~\ref{sec:prior_imputation}).
-We then train a fundus student with supervised loss, distillation to the imputed priors, and a relational term aligning fundus embedding similarities with those imputed priors (Sec.~\ref{sec:student_training}).
-At inference, only fundus inputs and routine biomarkers are required; no MRI is needed.
+Fig.~\ref{fig1} overviews our pipeline.
+Given disjoint MRI ($\mathcal{D}_B$) and fundus ($\mathcal{D}_F$) cohorts, we train an MRI teacher, build a $k$NN graph over MRI patients from shared clinical biomarkers, and smooth teacher embeddings into denoised priors (Sec.~\ref{sec:teacher_smoothing}).
+For each fundus patient we impute a patient-specific prior by label-gated aggregation over clinically nearest MRI patients (Sec.~\ref{sec:prior_imputation}), then train a fundus student with supervised, prior-distillation, and relational losses (Sec.~\ref{sec:student_training}).
+At inference, only fundus images and routine biomarkers are required.